 What are Foot Levelers?

-Foot Levelers are “stabilizing orthotics” that are designed to balance the feet.4 What makes this stabilizing orthotic device different from other types of orthotics is that they help to balance the body by supporting the arches via the “plantar vault” (all three interconnected arches of the foot).
-Over-the-counter orthotics and shoe inserts are not made specifically for the patient.
-Foot Levelers were designed with the idea that people wouldn’t take prescription medications or eyeglasses prescribed for someone else; therefore, orthotics should also be personalized to the individual body.
-If the feet are in balance, then the pelvis and spine can maintain proper alignment.
-Instead of just symptom relief, the patient can achieve overall stability and balance.5 Foot Levelers “support the more than 26 bones, 33 joints, and more than 100 muscles, tendons and ligaments in your foot”.6 Foot Levelers provide shock absorption and come in a variety of materials to fit into different types of shoes.
-They are also designed for the individual person’s foot and for various activities.
-Different Foot Levelers can be used for dresswear, day-to-day use, or active sports.7 Once the Foot Leveler is sized for the patient and shaped properly to the shoe, it takes time to “break-in”.
+Foot Levelers are “stabilizing orthotics” that are designed to balance the feet.5 What makes this stabilizing orthotic device different from other types of orthotics is that they help to balance the body by supporting the arches via the “plantar vault” (all three interconnected arches of the foot).
+Over-the-counter orthotics and shoe inserts are generic and are not made specifically for the patient.
+Foot Levelers were designed with the idea that people would not have to take prescription medications or eyeglasses that were prescribed for someone else; therefore, orthotics should also fall under the category of medical products that are personalized to the individual body.
+If the feet are in balance, then the pelvis and spine will be better able to maintain proper alignment, with less assistance needed from the chiropractor.
+Instead of just symptom relief, the patient could achieve overall stability and balance, significantly decreasing their chance of future injuries related to the feet.
+For many, this could be the key to a better, happier, more healthy life.6 Foot Levelers “support the more than 26 bones, 33 joints, and more than 100 muscles, tendons and ligaments in your foot”.
+Additionally, they help the feet support the many bones, joints, muscles, tendons, and ligaments that make up and hold together the rest of the body.7 Foot Levelers provide shock absorption and come in a variety of materials to fit into different types of shoes.
+They are also designed for the individual patient’s foot and for the various activities that the patient participates in.
+Different Foot Levelers can be used for dresswear, day-to-day use, or active sports.8 Once the Foot Leveler is sized for the patient and shaped properly to the shoe, it takes time to “break-in”, the same way that many foot-related products do.
 Patients should wear them only 3 hours a day at first, in order to get used to them.
 There may be “mild discomfort” at first, as patients adjust to the new support.
-This is normal; it can take up to 45 days to break them in.8 Inserts aren’t the only option with Foot Levelers.
+This is normal; it can take up to 45 days to break them in fully.9 Inserts are not the only option with Foot Levelers.
 There are many shoes that have support built right into them.
-Foot Levelers has “teamed up” with many varieties of footwear.9 Some chiropractic offices can assist clients in finding the right Foot Leveler for them.
+Foot Levelers has “teamed up” with many varieties of footwear.
+Patients can look into which product; Foot Levelers inserts or shoes, work for their lifestyle and budget.10 Some chiropractic offices might offer to provide assistance and recommendations for clients in their search to find the right Foot Leveler for them.